On partial information retrieval: the unconstrained 100 prisoner problem: Future directions: rigged search games, storage strategies and memory

-Of course, to answer this question(s) in general terms, it will be necessary to consider boxes with capacity $l>1$, i.e. each box can contain at most $l$ keys.
-This of course will destroy the key-box cycle-structure created by randomly distributing keys in boxes all with exact capacity $1$, and create branching and overlapping cycles.
-Equivalently intriguing is the generalization whereby each prisoner $P_i$ looks for her key $i$, but also for other distinct keys $j,k,\dots$ which also open her cell door.\\ One would certainly expect these extended PSGs to possess novel, less-smooth P-functions, obviously related to the chosen storing strategy, which may be directly confronted to efficiency or performance of biological mnemonic processes.
-We will report the rigorous answers for these fascinating questions in future research work.
+To answer these questions in general terms, it will be necessary to consider boxes with capacity $l>1$, i.e. each box can contain at most $l$ keys: this simple change will destroy the key-box cycle-structure created by randomly distributing keys in boxes all with exact capacity $1$, and create branching as well as overlapping cycles structures.
+Equivalently intriguing is the generalization whereby each prisoner $P_i$ looks for her key $i$, but also for other distinct keys $j,k,\dots$ which also open her cell door.
+One would certainly expect these extended PSGs to possess novel, less-smooth P-functions, obviously related to the chosen storing strategy, which may be directly confronted to efficiency or performance of biological mnemonic processes.